yale-swe/s24-bluebook-ai/README.md

 Don't push your API key to this repo!

+You can get an OpenAI API key [here](https://platform.openai.com/api-keys).
+The MongoDB URI is shared by the team.
+You will need to have your IP address allowlisted by MongoDB to query the database.
+Contact the team for access.

 To run sentiment classification, first create a conda environment for Python 3 using the `backend/sentiment_classif_requirements.txt` file:

 ```bash